|

 Removing cake from a cake pan.

 Absolutely.
-Wrap the cakes well into a food wrap and place them into Ziploc bags.
-Freeze for up to 3 months.
+Wrap the cakes well in a food wrap and place them into Ziploc bags.
+Freeze cakes for up to 3 months.
 Allow to defrost overnight before filling and frosting the cake.

-• This easy homemade chocolate cake bakes with a slight dome.
-You’ll need to trim the top before filling a layered cake.
+This easy homemade chocolate cake naturally bakes with a slight dome, so trim the tops before assembling layered cakes.

 Trimming the top of the cake.